 Accordingly, the Association is a non-profit entity and would be included as an Employer under the Scheme.

 Another example, Ismail works for ABC Chemist Pty Ltd providing pharmaceutical services (which are health services).
-ABC Chemist Pty Ltd is a privately owned company that distributes profits to its shareholders.
-Accordingly, ABC Chemist Pty Ltd is an entity for profit.
+ABC Chemist Pty Ltd is a privately owned company that distributes profits to its shareholders, making it a for profit entity.

 However, ABC Chemist Pty Ltd does not employ anyone to do community service work for persons with a disability and therefore is not an employer under the Act.